Nanci R. Hibschman

-Nanci Hibschman is a Principal in the San Francisco office of Sullivan, Cotter and Associates, Inc. and is also the Firm’s Practice Director for the Not-For-Profit Sector.
+Nanci Hibschman is a Principal at Sullivan, Cotter and Associates, Inc. and is also the Firm’s Practice Director for the Not-For-Profit Sector.
 Prior to joining SullivanCotter, Nanci was a Partner at Mercer, leading the Tax-Exempt Organization Practice, responsible for overseeing the advice, standards, methodology and intellectual capital for all not-for-profit clients.

 Having dedicated herself to serving exclusively not-for-profit organizations over the last 12 years, Nanci’s areas of technical expertise span executive and employee total compensation, endowment and foundation investment group compensation and incentive plan design and board governance and advisory services.

 As SullivanCotter’s Practice Director for the Not-for-Profit Sector, Nanci is responsible for leading client engagements for private and community foundations; service and charitable organizations; policy, advocacy and research organizations; higher education; associations; and others.

 With over 20 years in the field, Nanci has conducted and directed numerous projects in executive and employee compensation.
 A sampling of these includes the following:

 - Evaluating, designing, and implementing executive and employee compensation programs.

 - Working with boards, committees and management on governance procedures and providing education on regulations affecting executive compensation.

 - Developing performance measures for incentive and performance management programs.
 In particular, partnering with investment offices, investment committees and management to design and assess compensation plans for their in-house investment and operations professionals.